Sudipta-Sen/Coding/CheatSheets/JavaBasics.md

     Class birdClass - birdobj.getClass();
     ```

-### Perform reflection of a Class
+### Perform reflection of a class
-Suppose we have the below class
+Java Reflection API allows you to analyze and manipulate classes at runtime using the `Class` object

+Example Class: `Eagle`
 ```java
 public class Eagle {
     public String breed;